What does this rating mean?

-A systematic review found that patients were more likely to show improvements in their mood on combination therapy (using both benzodiazepines and antidepressants) compared to taking antidepressants alone, but only in the short term.
+Another review found that patients with depression were more likely to show improvements in their mood when they received combination therapy (using both benzodiazepines and antidepressants) compared to taking antidepressants alone, but only in the short term.
 In the long term there was no benefit of adding benzodiazepines to regular antidepressant medication.

 Benzodiazepines have not been compared to newer antidepressant medications, which may be more effective.
 It is also possible that some people show improvement when taking benzodiazepines because they have problems with anxiety along with depression.
 People who do not experience any anxiety may not find benzodiazepines helpful.